 Abd al-Malik undertook considerable development work in the Hijaz, completely rebuilding the Mosque of the Prophet (in Medina) and the Kaaba (which had been damaged during al-Hajjaj’s siege of Mecca), and he built the Dome of the Rock on the Temple Mount in Jerusalem, on the site where Muhammad is said to have risen into Heaven during his Night Journey.
 The reason for the construction of the Dome of the Rock is still kind of a mystery to the present day.
 At the time it was built (finished in 691), it’s possible that Abd al-Malik intended it as an alternative pilgrimage site to the Masjid al-Haram in Mecca, which was still outside his control.
 We can’t actually be completely certain that Mecca was the geographic center of Islam in Abd al-Malik’s day.
 We still know very little for certain about what “Islam” looked like at the end of the seventh century, and it’s possible that Jerusalem was as or even more important to the emerging faith than Mecca was at this point.

 Speaking of Islam’s formative period, ʿAbd al-Malik also seems to have been instrumental in the transition of Islam from a relatively ecumenical movement (one in which, say, Christians could be full participants) into an exclusive religion of its own, because the inscriptions he had done inside the Dome of the Rock are some of the earliest statements about “Islam” that are known to exist, and they’re written in response to Christian dogma.
-The inscriptions, some Qurʾanic in origin, explicitly reject the divinity of Jesus or the idea that God had a child–here we see, again, the phrase “He [God] has no partner,” which was also inscribed on ʿAbd al-Malik’s coinage, as well as phrases like “He did not beget” and “He was not begotten.”
-Frankly, we don’t even really know what the Qurʾan actually looked like at this point either, and there are hints in later sources that ʿAbd al-Malik ordered a revision of whatever written text existed at the time, which may also have been about differentiating early Islam from Christianity.
+The inscriptions, some Qurʾanic in origin, explicitly reject the divinity of Jesus or the idea that God had a child–here we see, again, the phrase “He [God] has no partner,” which was also inscribed on ʿAbd al-Malik’s coinage (this is how we’re fairly certain the inscriptions on the Dome were done by him and were not later additions, say from when the structure had to be rebuilt in the 1020s), as well as phrases like “He did not beget” and “He was not begotten.”
+Frankly, we don’t even really know what the Qurʾan actually looked like at this point either.
+There are hints in later sources that ʿAbd al-Malik ordered a revision of whatever written text existed at the time, and that may also have been about differentiating early Islam from Christianity.
 Islam was distancing itself from its fellow Abrahamic monotheisms, or at least ʿAbd al-Malik was doing so on its behalf.

 Another change was in title, where ʿAbd al-Malik took the title “Caliph of God” rather than “Caliph of the Messenger of God.”
 This was a change that had actually been made by Uthman, but in all the turmoil from Uthman through Marwan it hadn’t really mattered.
 However, it reflected a fundamental rethinking of the office of Caliph; instead of being the successor of Muhammad, bound in key respects to continue what Muhammad had set forth, now the Caliph was the deputy of God Himself, the same title that the Byzantine Emperors took for themselves and one that suggested much wider latitude to interpret the law and establish religious practice.
 He also took the epithet “Shadow of God on Earth,” which would be part of Caliphal titulature for centuries to come and has the same connotation of Caliph as God’s direct representative to mankind.
 This change in title may have partly been motivated by circumstance; this was a period when small rebellions were constantly cropping up in one part of the empire or another (in part driven by the new, more draconian tax laws), and virtually every rebel leader was appealing to his would-be followers on religious grounds, each claiming to represent God somehow. ʿAbd al-Malik needed to speak the same language in defense of his right to rule.